Flex Time and Alternative Work Schedules in the Legal Field

 Part-time employment is another great alternative work arrangement.
 According to a recent NALP survey, most large law firms make part-time schedules available to their experienced attorneys, and the large majority of part-time employees - about 75% - are women.
 While part-time employment was traditionally discouraged by law firms, it is becoming more commonplace as women and other groups demand a better work-life balance.

-Job sharing is another flex time option to achieve work-life balance in the workplace.
+Job sharing is another option to achieve work-life balance.
 Job sharing has existed for decades but, as more professionals seek a better work-life balance, job sharing in the legal industry has increased.